Amey-Thakur/HANGMAN-WORD-GAME/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**Summary**: You are free to share and adapt this content for any purpose, even commercially, as long as you provide appropriate attribution to the original author.

 **Copyright © 2019** [Amey Thakur](https://github.com/Amey-Thakur), [Mega Satish](https://github.com/msatmod), Saakshi Deokar

 ---